matgyver/Radiometer-SDR-Thesis/index.md

 Wiki Site: <{{site.github.wiki_url}}> <br />

 ## General Information
 The following pages is general information about how the Software Defined Radiometer works.
-This includes links to setting up and configuring the software used and other general information about the system
+This includes links to setting up and configuring the software used and other general information about the system.

+### Parsing Data using iPython Notebook
+The following page walks through an example of parsing data from the radiometer using iPython Notebook.
+The result are two graphs, one plotting the raw rQ values and the other showing how having two calibration points, we can calibrate the radiometer and graph that.

+[Parsing Radiometer data with iPython Notebook]: <http://www.rfgeeks.com/Radiometer-SDR-Thesis/Radiometer_Parse.html>

 ## Experimental Results
 The following pages show some experimental results that were conducted in calibrating and verifying the operation of the software defined radiometer.